Background

 Removes the background entirely.

-- You want a studio-like or realistic look
+- you want a minimal, “no distractions” look

 Solid color